 - “The word is CLASS.”

 - “Sound it with me.”
-The kids sound with me as I break apart the word for them, “C-L-A-SS.”
-I use the motion for A as we sound in order to give them a visual cue for the vowel.
-I am also using fingermapping (see how to fingermap here), which gives them an instant visual map for the structure of the word.
+The kids sound with you as you break apart the word for them, “C-L-A-SS.”
+Use the motion for A as you sound in order to give them a visual for the vowel.
+I am also using fingermapping (see how to fingermap here), which gives them an instant visual map of the structure of the word.

 - “Sound and Write!”
-This is the cue for the children to quickly turn and write their word as they say each sound.
+This is the cue for the children to write the word as they say each sound.
 This part is critical.
 They need to say the sounds out loud and hear themselves saying the sounds, at the same time they are seeing their hand write the sounds.

-- I do a quick visual check for accuracy and then move on to another word.
-If there is an error, I do not say the name of the missed letter, rather we SOUND OUT the word as the child is looking at the word they wrote so they can identify the missing sound and make the correction.
+- Do a quick visual check for accuracy and then move on to another word.
+If there is an error, do not say the name of the missed letter, rather we SOUND OUT the word as the child is looking at the word they wrote so they can identify the missing sound and make the correction.

 - If the child is reading for you and mispronounces a word, just cue them with the hand motion for the vowel sound.

 - If you suspect your child is a kinesthetic learner, have them make the hand motion for the vowel sound as often as possible.